Karriem Riggins: Biography

 Apart from working with Common and Dilla, Riggins has produced for other hip hop artists like Slum Village, Erykah Badu, The Roots, Kanye West, Talib Kweli, Kaytranada, Earl Sweatshirt, Phat Kat, Consequence and Dwele.
 He also collaborated with multi-instrumentalist Madlib on his 2007 album Yesterdays Universe, they formed the musical outfits Supreme Team and The Jahari Massamba Unit.

 As a drummer, Riggins has recorded or performed with Donald Byrd, Hank Jones, Milt Jackson, Oscar Peterson, Norah Jones, Cedar Walton, Roy Hargrove, Esperanza Spalding and Bobby Hutcherson.
 In 2011, he collaborated with Paul McCartney of the Beatles in concert and on his album Kisses on the Bottom—McCartney's first studio release in five years.

 Riggins released his debut full-length album, the instrumental double-LP Alone Together on Stones Throw Records on October 23, 2012.
 Prior to its release, Stones Throw released the two halves of the album separately on vinyl as well as digitally exclusively through their website.
 Alone was released on July 30 and Together followed on October 2.
 He extensively worked on Common's highly acclaimed 2016 album Black America Again, which featured Stevie Wonder on the titular song and included a performance at the White House as part of NPR's "Tiny Desk Concerts" series.
 On February 24, 2017, Riggins released his second album on Stones Throw, Headnod Suite.

 Along with Common and Robert Glasper, Riggins received the award for Outstanding Original Music & Lyrics at the 69th Primetime Creative Arts Emmy Awards for Common's song "Letter to the Free," which appeared in Ava DuVernay's Netflix documentary "13th".

+In 2026 he formed the duo Gena with the vocalist Liv.e and produced the album The Pleasure Is Yours on Lex.